makeabilitylab/physcomp/esp32/tone.md

 }
 {% endhighlight C %}

+Great, now we've attached Pin 26 on PWM channel 0.

-And then we can simply play a note (using `ledcWriteNote`) or frequency (using `ledcWriteTone`).
+Now, we can simply play a note using `ledcWriteNote` or raw frequency using `ledcWriteTone`.
 For example, the code below loops through playing middle C using `ledcWriteNote` and then the frequency 800 Hz using `ledcWriteTone` with 500ms pauses in between.

 {% highlight C %}
 void loop() {